Animation Tips and Techniques - Part Four

 Make the frames one at a time, duplicating the previous

 one as you go.

 if smooth edges are desirable.

-for examples of using a vector drawing program to create
+Click here for an example of using a vector drawing program to create animation frames.

 You can still use a vector drawing program to rough

 out the motion in an animation even if you plan to use

 an image editing program to paint the frames.

 This is a feature that makes adjacent frames appear